rodrigocastromartinez/weather/weather/README.md

 ## DESIGN

-The design can be found here: https://www.figma.com/file/P2ZGl63OM7iQZH3dx4RxlN/Weather?type=design&node-id=0%3A1&mode=design&t=yT2q5zvniTp9Ux3V-1
+The design has been done in Figma and it can be found here: https://www.figma.com/file/P2ZGl63OM7iQZH3dx4RxlN/Weather?type=design&node-id=0%3A1&mode=design&t=yT2q5zvniTp9Ux3V-1

 ---

 ---

-## RUN AND DEPLOY
+## AVAILABLE SCRIPTS

+### npm install

 To run the app, first of all, you must install the dependencies.
-To do so, go to the project folder in the terminal and execute the script: npm install.
-Then:
+To do so, go to the project folder in the terminal and execute the script: npm install

+### npm run dev

 To run the app in development mode go to the project folder in the terminal and execute the script: npm run dev

+### npm run build

-To build the app for deployment go to the project folder in the terminal and execute the script: npm run build
+To build the app for deployment go to the project folder in the terminal and execute the script: npm run build.
+It will generate the '.dist' directory, which you must use to send the app to production

 ---